 “You’ve got to love baseball and want to play it above all else,” said Clarke.
 “You have to take every opportunity to practice and play.
 And not be discouraged.
 The most important thing is desire.”

-Clarke batted over .300 eleven times, stole over 30 bases seven times and led NL left fielders in fielding percentage nine times.
+Clarke batted better than .300 11 times, stole more than 30 bases seven times and led NL left fielders in fielding percentage nine times.
 As a manager, Clarke won 1,602 games with a .576 winning percentage.

 “As a player, Clarke's name will go down in history as one of the greatest in the game.
 In his prime, he was a remarkable batsman,” said sportswriter William Slocum.

 Clarke was elected to the Baseball Hall of Fame in 1945.
-He died on August 14, 1960 in Winfield, Kan.
+He passed away on Aug.
+14, 1960, in Winfield, Kan.